Guide to US Expat Taxes in Germany

 Buying & Selling Property

 Buying: Depending on where you want to live in Germany, you may consider whether buying a property is worthwhile.
-Germany has a competitive market because of low-interest rates on home mortgages.
+Germany has a competitive market because of low interest rates on home mortgages.

 A photo of the outside of German styled house in Germany